They say the smallest things can make a difference, and I don’t doubt that for a second.

 We’ve seen a lot of changes:

-From multiple domain migrations (and subsequent decay of equity from legacy inbound links, a successful re-brand, a penalty and subsequent recovery, even annoying comment spam tripping safe search filters, switches to HTTPS, back to HTTP and back to HTTPS again, it’s a pretty exciting and enjoyable task staying on top of our SEO management.
+From multiple domain migrations, from legacy inbound links, a successful re-brand, a penalty and subsequent recovery, even annoying comment spam tripping safe search filters, switches to HTTPS, back to HTTP and back to HTTPS again, it’s a pretty exciting and enjoyable task staying on top of our SEO.

 I’ve spent the last few months gradually finding improvements to make.
 While those improvements are specific to this site, I wonder if there’s some value sharing what I found.